-13. Regulatory Requirements
+Note 14.
+Regulatory Requirements

-As a broker-dealer, the Company is subject to the Uniform Net Capital Rule ("Rule 15c3-1") under the Act that requires the maintenance of minimum net capital in accordance with a formula set forth therein.
+As a broker-dealer, the Company is subject to the Uniform Net Capital Rule ("Rule 15c3-1") under the SEC Act that requires the maintenance of minimum net capital in accordance with a formula set forth therein.

-The Company calculates net capital under the alternative method permitted by Rule 15c3-1 which requires the Company to maintain net capital, as defined, of the greater of 2% of aggregate debit balances arising from customer transactions pursuant to Rule 15c3-3 under the Act, or \$250,000.
-At March 31, 2018, the Company had net capital of \$125,672,224 which was \$124,329,074 in excess of the required minimum net capital.
+The Company calculates net capital under the alternative method permitted by Rule 15c3-1 which requires the Company to maintain net capital, as defined, of the greater of 2% of aggregate debit balances arising from customer transactions pursuant to Rule 15c3-3 under the SEC Act, or \$250,000.
+At March 31, 2019, the Company had net capital of \$132,863,235 which was \$132,314,583 in excess of the required minimum net capital.

-The Company is also subject to Rule 15c3-3 under the Act, which requires the Company to maintain cash or qualified securities in a segregated reserve account for the exclusive benefit of customers.
-In accordance with Rule 15c3-3, the Company had cash and securities segregated for the exclusive benefit of customers of \$9,000,000 at March 31, 2018.
+The Company is also subject to Rule 15c3-3 under the SEC Act, which requires the Company to maintain cash or qualified securities in a segregated reserve account for the exclusive benefit of customers.
+In accordance with Rule 15c3-3, the Company had cash and securities segregated for the exclusive benefit of customers of \$9,000,001 at March 31, 2019.

-During the year ended March 31, 2018, the Company did not have assets in the proprietary accounts of its introducing brokers ("PAB").
-As such, no cash or securities were required to be held in the reserve bank account at March 31, 2018 for this purpose under with Rule 15c3-3.
+During the year ended March 31, 2019, the Company did not have assets in the proprietary accounts of its introducing brokers ("PAB").
+As such, no cash or securities were required to be held in the reserve bank account at March 31, 2019 for this purpose under Rule 15c3-3.

-14. Income Taxes
+Note 15.
+Income Taxes

-The Company is a member of the MHUSA tax consolidated group ("consolidated group") for U.S. federal income tax purposes and a member of several unitary and combined groups for state and local income tax purposes.
+The Company is a member of the Parent's tax consolidated group ("consolidated group") for U.S. federal income tax purposes and a member of several unitary and combined groups for state and local income tax purposes.
 Federal and state income taxes as well as benefits for federal and state net operating losses are allocated based on a formal tax sharing agreement between the Company and the Parent.
 All balances are settled with the Parent.

 The consolidated federal and combined state and local tax returns are subject to audits by relevant taxing authorities.
-Currently, the IRS is examining the U.S. federal consolidated group for tax years ended March 31, 2012 and March 31, 2013.
+As of the date of issuance of this financial statement, the IRS is examining the U.S. federal consolidated group for tax years ended March 31, 2012 and March 31, 2013.

+There are also various state and city tax examinations underway.
+California is examining the combined group for the tax year ended March 31, 2017.
 New York State is examining the combined group for tax years ended March 31, 2007 to March 31, 2014.
-New York City is examining the combined group for tax years ended March 31, 2008 to March 31, 2014.
-Illinois is examining the combined group for tax years ended March 31, 2013 to March 31, 2014.
+New York City is examining the combined group for tax years ended March 31, 2007 to March 31, 2014.
+Illinois is examining the combined group for tax years ended March 31, 2016.